scala/improvement-proposals/content/existential-containers.md

 Type classes have become a well-established feature in the Scala ecosystem to escape some of the shortcomings of subtyping with respect to extensibility.
 Unfortunately, type classes do not support run-time polymorphism and dynamic dispatch, two features typically taken for granted in Scala.

-This SIP proposes a feature called *existential containers* to address this problem.
+This SIP proposes a minimal change to the language to support *existential containers*, which address this problem.
 An existential container wraps a value together with a witness of its conformance to one or several type classes into an object exposing the API defined by these type classes.

 ## Motivation